 Everything we know about the Kyle Rittenhouse trial

 The homicide trial of Kyle Rittenhouse is nearing its end, with closing arguments set for Monday.
-Rittenhouse, 18, is charged with killing two men and wounding a third in summer 2020.
+Rittenhouse, 18, is charged with killing two men and wounding a third in Kenosha, Wisconsin, in summer 2020.

 Rittenhouse and his attorneys claim he acted in self-defense, but the prosecution has painted him as the aggressor.
 In this case, the burden of proof will be on prosecutors to prove the shooting was not justified.